SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 By default, floating-point literals are expressed in decimal (with no prefix), but they can also be expressed in hexadecimal (with a ``0x`` prefix).

-..
-TODO: Confirm that using a Unicode special x operator below rather thas just the letter x is correct.
-   This is used in the Guide too.
-   APSG entry on 'x' says to use it in screen resolutions such as 600 x 800, but doesn't comment on this specific usage.
-   Developer Publications SG entry on 'x' says:
-   Used in place of a multiplication sign or the word by to describe dimensions: a 50 x 50 pixel resolution.

 Decimal floating-point literals consist of a sequence of decimal digits followed by either a decimal fraction, a decimal exponent, or both.
 The decimal fraction consists of a decimal point (``.``)